The Penguin Parade with Kids| Phillip Island

 There was not much I could do at this point so we purchased the general viewing tickets.
 At the entrance of the Koala Conservation Park I was able to purchase a bundle ticket which included the Penguin Parade , Antarctic Journey, the Koala Conservation Centre and Churchill Island Heritage Farm.

 We spent about one hour walking through the Koala Conservation Park.
 There are multiple walks you can do and the centre is accessible with a pram.
-We opted for the shortest ones through the two boardwalks as they were easy to navigate and we were also short in time.
+We opted for the shortest ones through the two boardwalks as they were particularly easy to navigate with the kids and we were also short in time.
 You can also do bird watching here.

 We quickly moved on to our main event: the penguin parade!!
 At this point we were running a bit late.
 Luckily Phillip Island is only small so it wasn’t a long drive between the Koala Conservation Park and the penguin parade.